lsst-dm/dmtn-224/index.rst

 The Science Platform can still be deployed on Kubernetes clusters without ``NetworkPolicy`` enforcement.
 However, be aware that this offers no authentication or access control protection within the cluster, including from users with access to the Notebook Aspect.
-This may be an acceptable risk for restricted access clusters whose only users are trusted project members.
+This may be an acceptable risk for deployments whose only users are trusted project members.

 .. _oidc-flow: